dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 After the data has been cleaned by removing the missing values, we need to separate the continuous and categorical variables to prepare them for regression.

 A simple way to identify these two variables is by plotting a scatter matrix.
 Continuous variables show a linear and even distribution across the plot.
 While categorical variables show a grouped and ordered distribution across the plot.
 There are also oridinal variables which are ordered-categorical variables.
-These are categorical classes with a natural order of progression and do not need to be transformed into dummy variables.
+These are categorical classes with a natural order of progression and does not need to be transformed into dummy variables.

 INSERT IMAGE HERE

 Here you can clearly see the two different types of data.
 We can take a closer look on each of the variables below.

+#### Continuous variables

 INSERT IMAGE HERE

 The continuous variables show a high positive skewness with a bunch outliers extending the tail towards the right.
-We can remove these outiers using the Z-score calculation.
+We can remove these outliers using the Z-score calculation.

 INSERT IMAGE HERE

 The histogram shows clear improvement in the normality of the data.
 We will take this forward to fit the model.

+#### Categorical variables

 INSERT IMAGE HERE

 The categorical variables also show presence of outliers.
 Within these variables we also have so called 'oridnal variables'.
 These variables have a natural order of progression and does not need to be transformed into dummy variables.
 We can only use the Z-score calculation on continous or ordinal varibles.
-We will have to the trim the rest of the true categoricals manually.
+We will have to the trim the rest of the categoricals manually.

 INSERT IMAGE HERE